 As well as a web-based platform, eToro is available on mobile.
 For beginners looking to use one of the top brokers, its great user interface and copy trading feature appear to stand out.

-In this in-depth eToro review, we dig deep into its functionality, features, fees and safety and tell you the things to consider before you use the broker in 2020.
+In this in-depth eToro review, we dig deep into its functionality, features, fees and safety and tell you the things to consider before you use the broker.
 Please note that the content of this eToro review does not apply to US customers.

 Table of Contents